aimms/documentation/webui/combination-chart-widget.rst

 .. image:: images/CombiChart-Legend-2.png
     :align: center

+|

 Labels
 ++++++

-In the Labels group it is possible to specify an indicator whether to show or to hide the text labels of the columns in the chart:
+In the Labels section of the chart settings it is possible to specify an indicator whether to show or to hide the text labels of the rendered data values (columns or dots) in the chart :

 .. image:: images/CombiChart-Labels-1.png
     :align: center